Christopher Bell (racing driver): 2015–2017: K&N Pro Series West and Truck Series

+2018–2019: Xfinity Series

 In 2018, Bell moved to the Xfinity Series full-time to drive the No. 20 car for Joe Gibbs Racing.
 Bell won his first race of the season at Richmond in April, holding off teammate Noah Gragson.
 In July, Bell won three consecutive races at Kentucky, New Hampshire, and Iowa, becoming the first series regular since Dale Earnhardt Jr. in 1999 to win three consecutive races.
 Bell entered the Xfinity Series playoffs by winning at Richmond in September for the season sweep of the track.
 With this win, Bell would advance to the next round of the playoffs.
 Bell won his sixth race of the season at Dover in October, setting a rookie win record in the Xfinity Series.
-Bell won at the ISM Raceway on November 10, advancing to the Championship 4 after being in a must-win situation after poor finishes in the two prior races at Kansas and Texas.
-Bell finished 11th at Homestead and 4th in points.
+Bell won at the ISM Raceway on November 10, 2018, advancing to the Championship 4 after being in a must-win situation after poor finishes in the two prior races at Kansas and Texas.
+Bell finished eleventh at Homestead and fourth in points.

 Bell returned for his second full-time season in Xfinity competition in 2019.
 He started with a sixth at Daytona, and the following week won at Atlanta in dominating fashion.
 The win at Atlanta was the first win for the Toyota Supra since the Camry was the model used when Toyota joined both the Xfinity and Cup Series in 2007.
 Bell won his second race of the season at Bristol in April, where he also won the $100,000 Dash 4 Cash bonus.
 Bell won once again at Dover, winning his second Dash 4 Cash bonus.
 Bell won his fourth race of the season at Iowa in June.

 On June 28, 2019, Bell signed a contract extension with JGR through 2020.
 In the following day's Camping World 300 at Chicagoland, Bell finished third but was disqualified after failing post-race inspection, relegating him to 38th.
 Bell won races at New Hampshire in July and Road America in August, the latter of which was his first road course win in the Xfinity Series.
 In September, Bell won the first race of the playoffs at Richmond, advancing to the next round.
-In November Bell would win at Texas Motor Speedway and would punch his ticket into the championship round at Homestead-Miami Speedway for the second year in a row.
+In November, Bell would win at Texas Motor Speedway and would punch his ticket into the championship round at Homestead-Miami Speedway for the second year in a row.
 He finished the 2019 season third in points after finishing fifth at Homestead.

+2020: Cup Series debut

 On September 24, 2019, Leavine Family Racing announced that Bell would drive the No. 95 Toyota in the Cup Series starting in 2020.
 In addition, his Xfinity crew chief Jason Ratcliff joined him in the team.
-In LFR's final season, Bell scored two top fives and seven top tens.
-He would end up finishing 20th in points and earned a drive in the No. 20 at Joe Gibbs Racing for 2021.
+In LFR's final season, Bell scored two top-fives and seven top-tens.
+He would end up finishing twentieth in points and earned a drive in the No. 20 at Joe Gibbs Racing for 2021.